 Hop on a bike (and head to Santa Monica)

-Venice Beach and its boardwalk is situated along the 22-mile Marvin Braude Bike Trail, also known as the Strand, which stretches from Will Rogers State Beach in the north, to Manhattan State Beach in the south.
+Venice Beach and its boardwalk is situated along the 22-mile Marvin Braude Bike Trail, also known as the Strand.
+The trail stretches from Will Rogers State Beach in the north, to Manhattan State Beach in the south.
 The section that passes through Venice Beach stretches about two miles.

-One of my favorite things to do in Venice Beach is to hop on a bike and cruise along the part of the Strand that goes to Santa Monica.
+One of my favorite things to do in the area is to hop on a bike and cruise along the part of the Strand that goes to Santa Monica.
 It is an easy, flat 3-mile stretch, which is ideal for all ages and ability levels.
 It’s just one of those iconic So-Cal things to do!

 You can bring your own bike, otherwise there are tons of bike rental stands set up all along the boardwalk.
 Rentals usually average around $20/day.
 For some added fun, you can also partake in this small group tour of Venice and Santa Monica.